Macula-Systems-LLC/purview-automation/purview-import.md

-## list-business-domains
+## list-governance-domains

-List all business domains in the Microsoft Purview instance.
+List all governance domains in the Microsoft Purview instance.

 *Parameters:*